Henry Montagu, 1st Earl of Manchester: Life

 Henry was the 3rd son of Edward Montagu of Boughton and Elizabeth Harington.
 His grandfather, Sir Edward Montagu, Lord Chief Justice of the King's Bench from 1539 to 1545, was named by King Henry VIII one of the executors of his will, and governor to his son, Edward VI.

 Henry was born at Boughton, Northamptonshire, about 1563.

 He was educated at Christ's College, Cambridge, was admitted to Middle Temple on 6 November 1585 and was Called to the Bar on 9 June 1592.
 He was elected recorder of London in 1603, and in 1616 was made Chief Justice of the King's Bench, in which office it fell to him to pass sentence on Sir Walter Raleigh in October 1618.

+Henry had a windfall inheritance in March 1618 from Roger Montagu, a London rich mercer who had been silkman to King James.

 In 1620, Henry was appointed Lord High Treasurer, being raised to the peerage as Viscount Mandeville and Baron Montagu of Kimbolton, Huntingdonshire.

 He became President of the Council in 1621, in which office he was continued by Charles I, who created him Earl of Manchester in 1626.

 In 1628, he became Lord Privy Seal, and in 1635 a commissioner of the treasury.

 Although from the beginning of his public life in 1601, when he first entered Parliament, Henry had inclined to the popular side in politics, he managed to retain to the end the favour of the King.
 He was a judge of the Star Chamber, and one of the most trusted councillors of Charles I.

 His loyalty, ability, and honesty were warmly praised by Clarendon.

 In conjunction with Coventry, the Lord Keeper, he pronounced an opinion in favour of the legality of ship money in 1634.